-Bolivia files a Declaration of intervention in the proceedings under Article 63 of the Statute
+Ireland files a declaration of intervention in the proceedings under Article 63 of the Statute

-THE HAGUE, 9 October 2024.
-Yesterday, Bolivia, invoking Article 63 of the Statute of the Court, filed in the Registry of the Court a Declaration of intervention in the case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide in the Gaza Strip (South Africa v.
+THE HAGUE, 7 January 2025.
+On Monday 6 January 2025, Ireland, invoking Article 63 of the Statute of the Court, filed in the Registry of the Court a declaration of intervention in the case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide in the Gaza Strip (South Africa v.
 Israel).

-Pursuant to Article 63 of the Statute, whenever the construction of a convention to which States other than those concerned in the case are parties is in question, each of those States has the right to intervene in the proceedings.
-If they do so, the construction given by the judgment of the Court will be equally binding upon them.
+Pursuant to Article 63 of the Statute, whenever the construction of a convention to which States other than those concerned in the case are parties is in question, each of these States has the right to intervene in the proceedings.
+In this case, the construction given by the judgment of the Court will be equally binding upon them.

-In availing itself of the right of intervention conferred by Article 63, Bolivia relies on its status as a party to the Convention on the Prevention and Punishment of the Crime of Genocide (the "Genocide Convention").
-Bolivia considers that the construction of Articles I, II, III, IV, V, VI and IX of the Genocide Convention is in question in the present case.
-In its Declaration, Bolivia sets out its interpretation of these provisions.
+In availing itself of the right of intervention conferred by Article 63, Ireland relies on its status as a party to the Convention on the Prevention and Punishment of the Crime of Genocide of 9 December 1948 (the "Genocide Convention").
+Ireland considers that "Articles I, II, III, IV, V and VI of the Convention are in question".
+In its declaration, Ireland offers its interpretation of Articles I, II and III of the Convention.

-In accordance with Article 83 of the Rules of Court, South Africa and Israel have been invited to furnish written observations on the Declaration of intervention.
+In accordance with Article 83 of the Rules of Court, South Africa and Israel have been invited to furnish written observations on the declaration of intervention.

-The full text of Bolivia's Declaration of intervention is available on the Court's website.
+The full text of the declaration of intervention of Ireland is available on the Court's website.